cedra-labs/cedra-indexer-processor-sdk/README.md

 The SDK provides several common steps to use in your processor.

-1. `TransactionStreamStep` provides a stream of Aptos transactions to the processor
+1. `TransactionStreamStep` provides a stream of Cedra transactions to the processor
 2. `TimedBufferStep` buffers a batch of items and periodically polls to release the items to the next step

 ## Connecting steps